 - Destination Imagination: an after school program that encourages divergent thinking, creative problem solving, and teamwork, sponsored in part by DU.

-- Before- and after-school enrichment: Free and paid classes include drama, art, cooking, chess, karate, Spanish, French, technology, garden club, hip-hop and science.
+- Before- and after-school enrichment: Approximately 30 free and paid classes include drama, art, STEM, cooking, chess, karate, Spanish, French, technology, garden club, hip-hop, and more!

 - Technical literacy through our computer lab.